Freshdesk sandbox setup for safe testing: A step-by-step guide

 A view of the Freshdesk sandbox environment populated with sample tickets for safe testing.

-• Set up a new automation rule that sends any ticket with the word "urgent" straight to a senior agent.
+• Set up a new automation rule that routes specific tickets to senior agents based on keywords.

-• Add a few new custom ticket fields to get better info for product returns.
+• Add new custom ticket fields to capture more detailed information for product returns.

-• Tweak your SLA policies to see if you can offer faster response times for your VIP customers.
+• Tweak your SLA policies to see how you can further improve response times for your VIP customers.

-Since it's all sample data, you can go wild.
-Trigger rules, update tickets, change settings, and see what happens.
-It won't affect a single real customer or mess with your team's metrics.
+Since it's all sample data, you can experiment freely.
+Trigger rules, update tickets, and refine settings to your heart's content.
+It won't affect any real customers or your team's live metrics.

 Step 3: Review and sync your work

-Once you’ve tweaked and tested everything and you’re happy with how it works, it’s time to make it official.
+Once you’ve refined and tested everything and you’re happy with how it works, it’s time to bring those improvements to your live environment.

 Hop back into your live Freshdesk account and go to Admin > Support Operations > Sandbox.
 Click on "Review changes and sync."
-Freshdesk will then show you a side-by-side comparison of your sandbox and your live account, highlighting everything you changed.
+Freshdesk will then show you a side-by-side comparison of your sandbox and your live account, highlighting every change you've made.

-You might run into something called a "conflict."
+You might encounter a "conflict."
 This happens if a setting was changed in both the sandbox and the live account at the same time.
-For instance, maybe you renamed a ticket field to "Return Reason" in the sandbox, while another admin changed it to "Reason for Return" in the live account.
-Freshdesk will flag this and make you choose which version to keep before you can proceed.
+For instance, if you updated a ticket field name in the sandbox while another admin made a different update in the live account.
+Freshdesk will helpfully flag this, allowing you to choose the best version to keep.

-Once you’ve looked everything over and sorted out any conflicts, hit "Sync now," and your changes will be pushed to your live helpdesk.
+Once you’ve reviewed everything and resolved any conflicts, hit "Sync now," and your validated changes will be pushed to your live helpdesk.

 Step 4: Tear it down and start fresh